frasertweedale/hs-jose/README.md

 so please do not open issues:

 - Some JOSE tools and libraries permit the use of **short keys**, in violation of the RFCs.
-This implementation reject JWS or JWT objects minted with short keys, as required by the RFCs.
+This implementation rejects JWS or JWT objects minted with short keys, as required by the RFCs.

 - The *Auth0* software produces objects with an [invalid `"x5t"`